Ramji Rao Speaking: Plot

 The story revolves around three unemployed people (the third is a middle aged unsuccessful theatre owner).
 The story opens with the arrival of Balakrishnan in Kochi to dispute the denial of his company job which he was supposed to receive several years ago.
-Several candidates overtook his chance and the last one was Rani who pretends to be an influential figure, the daughter of Shivashankaran Panicker, a candidate who overtook his chance.
-Rani threatens Balakrishnan to continue to work despite his efforts to overthrow her.
+Several candidates overtook his chance and the last one was Rani who pretends to be an influential figure, the daughter of Shivashankaran Panicker.
+Rani threatens Balakrishnan to continue her work despite his efforts to overthrow her.
 The company manager knows about her family situation and helps her keep the job.
 Balakrishnan is determined to stay in the town until he succeeds in getting the job.

 During his stay, Balakrishnan finds a temporary lodging in 'Urvasi Theatre', owned by Mannar Mathai, with another tenant Gopalakrishnan, both unemployed and with insignificant earnings.
 Mathai is constantly pestered by calls intended for Urumees Thampan, a rich businessman, and vice versa.
 Initially, Gopalakrishnan does not like the new tenant because of a misunderstanding made by Balakrishnan that Gopalakrishnan is a pickpocket at the market, in vain.
-Gopalakrishnan is tricky and cunning.
-He lies to his mother by telling her that he works in a large company based in Calcutta and that he is building a new house in Kochi.
+Gopalakrishnan is tricky and cunning, who lies to his mother by telling her that he works in a large company in Calcutta and that he is building a new house in Kochi.
 Balakrishnan discovers the truth and mistakes Gopalakrishnan as a fraud.
-Gopalakrishnan makes Balakrishnan sign white paper and betrays him by writing a no-objection letter to Rani, thus giving her the job.
+Gopalakrishnan makes Balakrishnan to sign a white paper and betrays him by writing a no-objection letter to Rani, thus giving her the job.
 Gopalakrishnan brings Balakrishnan's friend Hamzukkoya who is desperately searching for him to the house.
-Hamzukkoya threatens to commit suicide if he does not repay the debt of rupees 35000 he took for his sister's wedding, which Hamzukkoya wants to use for his daughter's wedding as fast as possible.
-He demands the money from Rani, but what shocks Balakrishnan most was the realisation of Rani's family situation, having a blind son who needs a surgery worth rupees 50000, which she had earlier demanded from Balakrishnan in return for the job.
-Balakrishnan gets drunk at night and reveals the fraud play of Gopalakrishnan, which Gopalakrishnan justifies as comforting his mother, who has had health issues, because Gopalakrishnan did not get a job months after passing out of college.
-The truth melts the minds of both Balakrishnan and Mannar Mathai.
-They all become friends enjoy the night despite their unending problems.
+Hamzukkoya threatens to commit suicide if he does not repay the debt of Rs.
+35,000 he took for his sister's wedding, which Hamzukkoya wants to use for his daughter's wedding as fast as possible.
+He demands the money from Rani, but what shocks Balakrishnan most was the realisation of Rani's family dire situation, having a blind son who needs a surgery worth rupees 50,000, which she had earlier demanded from Balakrishnan in return for the job.
+Balakrishnan gets drunk at night and reveals the fraud play Gopalakrishnan has done to his own mother, which Gopalakrishnan justifies as comforting his mother who has had health issues because Gopalakrishnan did not get a job months after passing out of college.
+The truth melts the hearts of both Balakrishnan and Mannar Mathai, they all become friends enjoy the night despite their unending problems and celebrates the night.